-Book-Entry Only
+Book-Entry Only System

-Metropolitan will issue the 2022C Bonds as fully registered bonds and will register the 2022C Bonds in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the 2022C Bonds.
-Upon receipt of payments of principal or interest, DTC is obligated to remit those payments to DTC's Direct Participants (as defined in APPENDIX D-"BOOK-ENTRY ONLY SYSTEM") for subsequent disbursement to each actual purchaser of an ownership interest in the 20202C Bonds.
+Metropolitan will issue the 2022B Bonds as fully registered bonds and will register the 2022B Bonds in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository for the 2022B Bonds.
+Purchasers will not receive certificates representing the 2022B Bonds purchased by them.
+Principal of and interest on the 2022B Bonds will be paid directly to DTC as the registered owner of the 2022B Bonds.
+Upon receipt of payments of principal or interest, DTC is obligated to remit those payments to DTC's Direct Participants (as defined in APPENDIX D-"BOOK-ENTRY ONLY SYSTEM") for subsequent disbursement to each actual purchaser of an ownership interest in the 2022B Bonds.
 See APPENDIX D-"BOOK-ENTRY ONLY SYSTEM."